Free Trade Agreements with Their Pros and Cons

 Six Advantages and Seven Disadvantages and Their Possible Solutions

-Free trade agreements regulate tariffs, taxes, and duties that countries impose on their imports and exports.
+Free trade agreements are treaties that regulate the tariffs, taxes, and duties that countries impose on their imports and exports.
 The most well-known U.S. regional trade agreement is the North American Free Trade Agreement.

 1. Increased economic growth.
 The U.S. Trade Representative Office estimates that NAFTA increased U.S. economic growth by 0.5 percent a year.